oceanprotocol/ocean-node/docs/serviceTemplates/README.md

-template `envVars` never reach a service container — only `userConfigurableEnvVars` do, through `userData` — `--highvram` is applied automatically: before `exec`, the script reads the card's total VRAM from `nvidia-smi` and `du -sm` of the models directory, and adds the flag when VRAM covers the weights with 3/2 headroom (an H200 with H3's 59 GB set qualifies; a 48 GB card does not).
+template `envVars` never reach a service container — only `userConfigurableEnvVars` do, through `userData` — `--highvram` is applied automatically: before `exec`, the script reads the card's total VRAM from `nvidia-smi` and `du -sm` of the models directory, and adds the flag when VRAM covers the weights with 3/2 headroom (an H200 with the template's 76.6 GB weight set qualifies; a 48 GB card does not).
 It logs the decision.
 The template deliberately exposes no flag input: that decision needs the card and the weight set, both of which the script can see and the launching user cannot.
 The shared `${CLI_ARGS:-...}` hook stays in the script for operators who copy it, but no template declares the variable.